FlexBE/flexbe_webui/README.md

 Now `colcon build` from this environment.

-If the Python files are not installed automatically, you can directly go to the `$WORKSPACE_ROOT/src/flexbe_webui` folder and :
+If the Python files are not installed automatically, you can directly go to the `$WORKSPACE_ROOT` folder and :
-* `pip install -r requires.txt` to install all of the required files in the virtual environment.
+* `venv/bin/pip3 install -r $WORKSPACE_ROOT/src/flexbe_webui/requires.txt`

+This will install all of the required files in the virtual environment.

 This should install the required `PySide6` in this activated virtual environment under `$WORKSPACE_ROOT/venv/lib/python3.12/site-packages`.